izabelka/100-days-of-code/log.md

 **Today's Progress**: I've added Twitter share button.
 It works, but it doesn't show the quote yet, only some example text.
 Also, I've added a checklist to readme file.

 **Thoughts:** I thought that it was way more simple to add Twitter share button to the page.
 It took me almost 2 hours!
 I managed to add Twitter script to my index.html and the share button works properly, but it doesn't show the quote yet.
 I'll fix it tomorrow.

+### Day 4: January 5, 2017

+**Today's Progress**: I've styled buttons.
+I've been testing twitter sharing but it does not work yet.

+**Thoughts:** It's very difficult to set up Twitter share button.